MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/authentication/add-authentication.md

    1. Add a description to identify this secret from others you might need to create for this app, such as *Bot identity app in Teams*.
    1. Set **Expires** to your selection.
    1. Select **Add**.
    1. Before leaving this page, **record the secret**.
-You use this value later as the *Client secret* when you register your Microsoft Entra application with your bot.
+You'll use this value later as the *Client secret* when you register your Microsoft Entra application with your bot.

 ### Configure the identity provider connection and register it with the bot